 Mona Ali Khalil obtained a BA and an MA in International Relations from Harvard University in 1988 and a Masters in Foreign Service and a Juris Doctorate from Georgetown University in 1992.
 She is an Affiliate of the Harvard Law School Program on International Law and Armed Conflict and and a Non-Resident Fellow of the UN Institute for Disarmament Research .

-During her service in UNOLC, she appeared before the International Court of Justice on a landmark case involving the UN human rights special rapporteur on the independence of judges and lawyers.
-She also assisted the Rome Conference adopting the Statute on the establishment of the International Criminal Court and advised on the election of the ICC's first judges.
-She also undertook special assignments relating to the transfer of the suspects in the Lockerbie incident and later in the lead up to and aftermath of the 2003 Iraq War.
+During her early service in UNOLC, she appeared before the International Court of Justice on a landmark case involving the UN human rights special rapporteur on the independence of judges and lawyers.
+She also advised the Rome Conference which adopted the Statute on the establishment of the International Criminal Court and assisted in the election of its judges.
+She also undertook special assignments relating to the Lockerbie incident and the lead up to and aftermath of the 2003 Iraq War.

 From 2015-2017, she served as a Legal Advisor with Independent Diplomat, the international diplomatic advisory group, where she promoted inclusive diplomacy to achieve peace and justice and the rule of international law.

 In 2018, she founded MAK LAW INTERNATIONAL to advise Governments and intergovernmental organizations on the principles and policies that govern their rights and responsibilities in the service of “We the Peoples”.

 She has lectured at Harvard University, Columbia University and Georgetown University and more recently at the Vienna Diplomatic Academy.
 Her chapter on the “Legal Aspects of the Protection of Civilians in UN Field Operations” appears in The Protection of Civilians in International Law published by Oxford University Press in June 2016.
 Among other opinion pieces, she has published “The UN’s Three Main Bodies Are Failing to Do Their Jobs ” and "Restoring the Values and Spirit of the International Civil Service".